-The directors recommend their reappointment and seek authority to fix their remuneration.
+The directors recommend Deloitte LLP's appointment and seek authority to fix their remuneration.
 In accordance with the Statutory Audit Services Order 2014, issued by the UK Competition & Markets Authority, the board will delegate to the audit committee the authority to determine the auditors' remuneration.